wodore/wodore-dev/back-end/tags.md

 related_to : "Tag key", // consists of parent and id counter   : 0, // Tag counter (how oftern is it used)
 ```
-In future a third DB called `tag_approve_request_db` is probably used which saves all approve requests for a tags.
+In future two more databases are used.
+One called `tag_approve_request_db` which saves all approve requests for a tags.
+And another called `tag_replace_by_db` where tag replacements can be saved, for example for different languages.

 Example
 ----------